JPLeRouzic/Coralie/README.md

 You will not find internationalized menus as I don't feel the need, yet it should be very simple to introduce this function in Coralie.

-Coralie still has at least a dozen of bugs.
+Coralie still has at least dozens of bugs.
+You should also be aware that there are much better flat-file CMS out there.
+I am also sorry to add more noise to the crowd of flat-file blogs/CMS.

 You can have a look at it here: https://csrf.4lima.de/News